Are you looking for legitimate, profitable, and low-cost business ideas?

 You’re investing your knowledge and time to create a course, and you will pay a percentage of each course sale to the online course platform you use.
 Percentages range from 3% to 50%.

 Courses can sell from $50 to $500.
 People with a larger client base to begin with generally sell more courses, and how you market your course can help with sales.
-Learn more at How to Structure Your Course & Create a System to Sell the Hell Out of it All Year Long. from Laptop Empires.
+Learn more in How to Sell an Online Course (Your Complete Guide).

 When I say creative services, I am talking about marketing your creative skills and knowledge in a wide range of ways.